Prepare for the top interview questions you can expect in your job interview. Be ready for:

 You can actually use this preparation as an opportunity to think about whether this position is really suitable for you in terms of motivational fit.

-Here are some sample answers to top interview questions about your motivation.
+Here are some good sample interview answers to top interview questions about your motivation.
 Use them as a guide to help you prepare your own answers:

 "It is important for me to meet the customers needs.
 I give them the best service and when I exceed their expectations or get positive feedback it motivates me."